zotero-chinese/styles/src/管理世界/index.md

   <div class="csl-entry">（119）Walls, S. C., Barichivich, W. J. and Brown, M. E., 2013, “Drought, Deluge and Declines: The Impact of Precipitation Extremes on Amphibians in a Changing Climate”, <i>Biology</i>, 2(1), pp.399~418.</div>
   <div class="csl-entry">（120）Weinstein, L. and Swartz, M. N., 1974, “Pathogenic Properties of Invading Microorganisms”, in Sodeman, W. A., Jr. and W. A. Sodeman, eds: <i>Pathologic Physiology: Mechanisms of Disease</i>, Philadelphia: Saunders.</div>
   <div class="csl-entry">（121）World Health Organization, 1970, “Factors Regulating the Immune Response: Report of WHO Scientific Group”.</div>
-  <div class="csl-entry">（122）Yufin, S. A., ed., 2000, <i>Geoecology and Computers: Proceedings of the Third International Conference on Advances of Computer Methods in Geotechnical and Geoenvironmental Engineering</i>, Rotterdam: A. A. Balkema.</div>
+  <div class="csl-entry">（122）Yufin, S. A., ed., 2000, <i>Geoecology and Computers: Proceedings of the Third International Conference on Advances of Computer Methods in Geotechnical and Geoenvironmental Engineering, Moscow, Russia, February 1-4, 2000</i>, Rotterdam: A. A. Balkema.</div>
   <div class="csl-entry">（123）《康熙字典：巳集上：水部》，中华书局，1962年。</div>
   <div class="csl-entry">（124）《宋史卷三：本纪第三》，载《宋史》，中华书局，1977年。</div>
   <div class="csl-entry">（125）1981, “Coffee Drinking and Cancer of the Pancreas”, <i>British Medical Journal</i>, 283(6292), p.628.</div>